The math doesn’t add up (and it never will)

 The presence vs. attendance distinction

 You can’t attend everything.
-Research from the University of California shows that children’s wellbeing correlates with quality of parental attention during key moments, not total quantity of time [5].
+Time-use research shows that children’s wellbeing correlates with quality of parental attention during key moments, not total quantity of time [5].
 What matters is being genuinely present for the moments you choose, not physically attending every possible event.

 This means: